abcgz133/spark_project/1st--Trend_Payment_type_From_Kafka/Readme.md

 ![avatar](../images/Trend_payment.png)

 ## 1.Purpose
-Analyzing the transaction payment trend dynamically in 10 seconds by Spark Streaming.
-It can receive the Kafka flowing data in each 10 seconds and compute the transaction number.
-Secondly, it can show the trend of 3 different payment types(01--Alipay, 02--WeChat pay, 03--other payments) and the summary of transaction numbers in each day in a BI tool graphically  and intuitively.
+Analyzing the transaction payment trend dynamically in each 10 seconds by Spark Streaming.
+It can receive the Kafka flowing data and accumulate the transaction number.
+Secondly, it can show the trend of 3 different payment types(01--Alipay, 02--WeChat pay, 03--other payments) and the total number of payment transaction in each day in a BI tool graphically  and intuitively.

-## 2.functions of this system.
+## 2.Processing flow of this system:
-the system includes these functions:
+the system processes this flow:
-1. parse the data from Kafka to DStream.
+1. parsing the data from Kafka to a DStream.
-2. because only showing the data in the 0-th,10-th,20-th,30-th,40-th,50-th second in one minute, so classify the transaction time of the data into the nearest part(the 0-th,10-th,20-th,30-th,40-th,50-th second part).
+2. because only counting the data in the 0-th,10-th,20-th,30-th,40-th,50-th second in one minute, so classifying the transaction time of the data into the nearest part(the 0-th,10-th,20-th,30-th,40-th,50-th second part).
-3. reduce the data to count the number of transactions in each 10 seconds by using the reduceByKeyAndWindow function.
+3. reducing the data to aggregate the number of transactions in each 10 seconds by using the reduceByKeyAndWindow function.

 ## 3.Why Spark and Kafka?
 ### the advantages of Spark：
 1. Spark supports streaming computing framework, high throughput and fault-tolerant processing.
 2. Spark supports cluster manager, which can efficiently scale computing from one to thousands of nodes.
 3. Comparing Hadoop, which saves processing data on disk, Spark saves data in memory when processing data.
-Thus, the computational efficiency has beengreatly improved.
+Thus, the computational efficiency has been greatly improved.

 ### the advantages of Kafka：
-Kafka is a distributed subscribe message system with high throughput .
-Based on zookeeper, it has important functions in real-time computing system.
+Kafka is a distributed subscribe message system with high throughput.Based on zookeeper, it has important functions in real-time computing system.
 #####
 ## 4. flowchart of this project
 ```mermaid